 The contents of this bowl strongly emphasize the choice that lies before humans.
 They must suffer either the world’s disapproval or Jehovah’s indignation.
 Mankind has been put under compulsion to accept the mark of the wild beast, with the intent that “nobody might be able to buy or sell except a person having the mark, the name of the wild beast or the number of its name.”
 (Revelation 13:16, 17) But there is a price to pay for this!
 Jehovah regards those who accept the mark as being stricken with “a hurtful and malignant ulcer.”
 Since 1922 they have been marked in public as having rejected the living God.
 Their political schemes have no success, and they suffer anguish.
 Spiritually, they are unclean.
 Unless they repent, this “hurtful” illness will be terminal, for it is now Jehovah’s day of judgment.
 There is no neutral ground between being a part of the world’s system of things and serving Jehovah on the side of his Christ.

-According to Revelation the resurrected beast puts all people under compulsion to worship the image of the beast.
+According to Revelation, the resurrected beast puts all people under compulsion to worship the image of the beast.
 But do any of Jehovah’s Witnesses have the spiritual wherewithal to inquire as to how all people of the world may have been put under compulsion to subject themselves to the League of Nations?
 The United States Senate refused to even join the League.
 How were Americans put under compulsion to obey it?
-If the League was so powerful so as to make all persons bow before it why could it not compel American to join?
+If the League was so powerful so as to make all persons bow before it why could it not compel Americans to join?
 Russia and Germany were not allowed to join the League either.

 Can any of Jehovah’s Witnesses offer a coherent explanation as to how the League of Nations may have disallowed persons from buying and selling?

-Thinking persons ought to wonder why God has presumably already condemned successive post WWI generations to everlasting death for supposedly worshipping an irrelevant institution that long ago ceased to exist.
+Thinking persons ought to wonder why God has presumably already condemned successive post-WWI generations to everlasting death for supposedly worshipping an irrelevant institution that long ago ceased to exist.

 And the same questions could be asked in reference to the United Nations now.
 For example, how has the United Nations prevented all people from buying and selling?

 The truth is, the Watchtower’s “inspired expression” does not pass the test of authenticity.
 Simply put: It cannot be true.
-The Anglo-American duo did not suffer collapse as a result of the First World War, which is surely what is depicted by the death-stroke.
+The Anglo-American duo did not suffer collapse as a result of the First World War, which is surely what is depicted by the death stroke.
 And the world was not judged by how it may or may not have received the now-non-existent League of Nations.

-There is another aspect of the Watchtower’s “inspired expressions” that ought to be put to the test, that being the notion that the great tribulation begins with the destruction of Babylon the great.
+There is another aspect of the Watchtower’s “inspired expressions” that ought to be put to the test, that being the notion that the great tribulation begins with the destruction of Babylon the Great.
 The results of that test will be presented in the next article.